 - The trauma of rejection by family or society can be damaging at the tender age

-- Ability to deal with discrimination or disrespect at school is a challenge
+- The ability to deal with discrimination or disrespect at school is a challenge

 Mental Health Challenges: